galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 Hifiasm can be run in multiple modes depending on data availability:

-**Solo**: generates a pseudohaplotype assembly, resulting in a primary & an alternate assembly (fig. 5).
+**Solo**: generates a pseudohaplotype assembly, resulting in a primary & an alternate assembly.
 - _Input: only HiFi reads_
 - _Output: scaffolded primary assembly, and alternate contigs_
 ![Diagram for hifiasm solo mode.](../../images/vgp_assembly/hifiasm_solo_schematic.png "The <b>solo</b> pipeline creates primary and alternate contigs, which then typically undergo purging with purge_dups to reconcile the haplotypes.
 During the purging process, haplotigs are removed from the primary assembly and added to the alternate assembly, which is then purged to generate the final alternate set of contigs.
 The purged primary contigs are then carried through scaffolding with Bionano and/or Hi-C data, resulting in one final draft primary assembly to be sent to manual curation.")

-**Hi-C-phased**: generates a hap1 assembly and a hap2 assembly, which are phased using the {Hi-C} reads from the same individual (fig. 6).
+**Hi-C-phased**: generates a hap1 assembly and a hap2 assembly, which are phased using the {Hi-C} reads from the same individual.
 - _Input: HiFi & HiC reads_
 - _Output: scaffolded hap1 assembly, and scaffolded hap2 assembly (assuming you run the scaffolding on **both** haplotypes)_
 ![Diagram for hifiasm hic mode.](../../images/vgp_assembly/hifiasm_hic_schematic.png "The <b>Hi-C-phased</b> mode produces hap1 and hap2 contigs, which have been phased using the HiC information as described in {% cite Cheng2021 %}.
 Typically, these assemblies do not need to undergo purging, but you should always look at your assemblies' QC to make sure.
 These contigs are then scaffolded <i>separately</i> using Bionano and/or Hi-C workflows, resulting in two scaffolded assemblies.")

-**Trio**: generates a maternal assembly and a paternal assembly, which are phased using reads from the parents (fig. 7).
+**Trio**: generates a maternal assembly and a paternal assembly, which are phased using reads from the parents.
 - _Input: HiFi reads from child, Illumina reads from both parents._
 - _Output: scaffolded maternal assembly, and scaffolded paternal assembly (assuming you run the scaffolding on **both** haplotypes)_
 ![Diagram for hifiasm trio mode.](../../images/vgp_assembly/hifiasm_trio_schematic.png "The <b>trio</b> mode produces maternal and paternal contigs, which have been phased using paternal short read data.
 Typically, these assemblies do not need to undergo purging, but you should always look at your assemblies' QC to make sure.
 These contigs are then scaffolded <i>separately</i> using Bionano and/or Hi-C workflows, resulting in two scaffolded assemblies.")